The hidden structure of innovation networks: Codes for the implementation of the BIC-based community detection schemes

 Our framework exposes a single quality function interface, with specializations for the SBM or its degree-corrected variant.
 For what concerns the SBM, the probability of a link between nodes $i$ and $j$ depends only on their community labels.
 The model parameters are block-wise probabilities, estimated from the observed adjacency matrix and the candidate partition by counting the (missing) links between communities.
 The corresponding log-likelihood and BIC values are computed once per partition and used to define the quality score used by Leiden.

-The dcSBM introduces node-specific degree parameters and block-specific affinity coefficients.
+The dcSBM introduces node-specific degree parameters and block-specific coefficients.
 Since a direct calculation of all parameters at every step would be computationally expensive and prone to convergence issues, our implementation follows a two-step approach.
 First, the UBCM is solved through a root finding routine: this provides an approximate set of degree parameters that is kept fixed throughout all outer Leiden iterations.
-Given these parameters, the code runs Leiden using a dcSBM-based quality score in which only the block affinities are adjusted.
+Given these parameters, the code runs Leiden using a dcSBM-based quality score in which only the block-specific coefficients are adjusted.
 The outer loop described above is, then, applied exactly as for the SBM: each run of Leiden starts from the current best partition and the resulting BIC-dcSBM compared with the best value observed until then.
-After convergence of the outer loop, a final fit of the dcSBM is performed on the selected partition, by jointly updating the degree parameters and the block affinities.
+After convergence of the outer loop, a final fit of the dcSBM is performed on the selected partition, by jointly updating the degree and block-specific parameters.
 This last step is solely used to calculate the correct value of the BIC-dcSBM associated with the final partition - which is the value reported in the analysis.

 The implementation is designed to be reproducible.
 All sources of randomness, including the random order in which nodes are visited and the initial partition when Leiden is seeded from random labels, are controlled by explicit seeds that can be passed to the high-level interface.
 Using the same seed, data, and hyperparameters produces the same sequence of partitions and the same BIC trajectory; at the same time, the code allows the user to initialize Leiden with a user-supplied partition, a modularity-based partition, or with the partition constituted by singletons.
 When a modularity-based initialization is used, an external modularity-maximization routine is run once to obtain a starting partition: this partition is, then, refined by the BIC-based outer iterations; when the partition constituted by singletons is used, each node starts as a community on its own and the method refines such an assignment from scratch.